shereedietel/notes/README.md

 - Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
 This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
 By focusing on what matters most, you can efficiently allocate your resources and avoid getting sidetracked by less critical tasks or distractions.

 Another important aspect of programming is collaboration.
 Learning how to work with others and share your knowledge can greatly improve your efficiency and the quality of your work.
 Communicating clearly and regularly with your team members can help ensure that everyone is on track and working towards the same goals.
 Additionally, using version control systems, such as Git, can be a lifesaver when it comes to managing your code and collaborating with other developers.

+# 2024-01-21
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+In essence, this quote highlights that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It reminds programmers to focus first on writing clear, correct, and maintainable code, and only optimize when profiling and analysis have identified specific bottlenecks.
+This principle encourages a balanced approach to software development that values readability, simplicity, and functionality as much as performance.